Comparative Bioavailability: FDA Submission Requirements Explained

 - Replicate crossover designs: Estimate within-subject variability and use scaled average bioequivalence

-- Reference-scaled average BE: FDA accepts wider confidence intervals (up to 143.19%) for highly variable drugs if certain conditions are met
+- Reference-scaled average BE: FDA provides specific approaches for highly variable drugs under applicable guidance

 - Tighter specification for AUC: Focus on extent of absorption (AUC) with standard criteria while accepting wider Cmax intervals